TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 * Inside the "**do kite**" function, do the following:
     * Draw the "**kite**" Sprite!
-    * Bail out of the function early if the counter is not divisible by "4" (this slows down the kite to a quarter of full speed).
+    * Bail out of (return from) the function early if the counter is not divisible by "4" (this slows down the kite to a quarter of full speed).
     * Move the x position of "**kite**" by the value of "**kiteDirectionX**".
     * Move the y position of "**kite**" by the value of "**kiteDirectionY**".
     * Check if **kite** has gone off screen to the left and, if it has, change the "**kiteDirectionX**" to "1", then mirror the image of "**kite**".